What is switchvox?

 Fibre-optic internet transfer data in the form of light signals through cables made of thin glass or plastic fibres.
 Superior in reliability, the fibre internet has data travelling at a faster pace as compared to DSL and cable internet services.
 Fibre internet’s price and pace makes it one of the best internet types for all sorts of use.
 It is disappointing that it’s not readily available everywhere.

-Fibre internet’s fastest speed — up to 1000 Mbps or higher — outpace most cable connections.
+Fibre/Fiber internet’s fastest speed — up to 1000 Mbps or higher — outpace most cable connections.
 Unlike cable, optical Internet is symmetrical.
-Fibre internet has the static public IP address, Reverse DNS lookup, low constant jitter, low stable Ping and low latency.With download speeds ranging from 50 to 100 Mbps, fibre internet starting speeds match what the cable internet offers.
+Fibre/Fiber internet has the static public IP address, Reverse DNS lookup, low constant jitter, low stable Ping and low latency.With download speeds ranging from 50 to 100 Mbps, fibre internet starting speeds match what the cable internet offers.

 Does fiber internet require a special modem?